Abdullah-02-134212-098/Voice-to-Gender/README.md

-# 🎤 Voice-to-Gender Classification System
+# 🎤 Voice-To-Gender Classification System
 An advanced voice recognition system that predicts gender from voice input using multiple machine learning models.
 It supports both real-time microphone input and uploaded audio files, with an integrated feedback loop for retraining on incorrect predictions.

 ## 🚀 Features